Shaivarth/EncryptX/README.md

 - Output can be stored safely without worrying about unauthorized access.
 - Minimalistic and responsive design for smooth user experience.

-## EncryptX Cipher Algorithm
+## Śārṅga Cipher Algorithm
-**This table represents the structure of my high-security EncryptX Cipher Algorithm, which combines custom prefixes and binary encoding to encrypt text securely.**
+**This table represents the structure of my high-security Śārṅga Cipher Algorithm, which combines custom prefixes and binary encoding to encrypt text securely.**

 | Prefix | Type            | Bits             | Example        |
 |--------|-----------------|------------------|----------------|